BarisAlbayrakIEEE/python/README.md

 - The solutions to [Project Euler problems](#https://projecteuler.net/).

 I will add new solutions by the time:
-- A simple machine learning project worrking on **generic sales data** of a supermarket.
+- A simple machine learning project working on **generic sales data** of a supermarket.

 ## 2. Repository Review <a id='sec2'></a>